pclubiitk/pclub.in/_posts/2017-08-08-Buffer_Overflows.md

 ### A deeper look at the stack layout

-Lets look at the stack layout once more:
+Let's look at the stack layout once more:

 ![](https://files.slack.com/files-pri/T3NG5QPT4-F6K3VQXHN/capture.png)

-* Arguments: It has the parameters that are being passed to the function.
+* Arguments : It has the parameters that are being passed to the function.
 * Return address : it has the address to which the current function has to return after it complete its execution .
 * old EBP : It has the base pointer of the function which called the current function.
 * Exception Handler : Dont worry about this for now :P
-* Local Variable : It has the values of all local variables being stored onto th stack.
+* Local Variable : It has the values of all local variables being stored onto the stack.

 You can find a detailed explanation of stack layout [here](http://www.tenouk.com/Bufferoverflowc/Bufferoverflow2a.html).
 I will just tell you what to do ,you will have to figure out, how it is to be done, yourself.